mohammad-ahmadzadeh/Bigdata-Apache-hadoop-ex1-InformationGain/README.md

 ## Conclusion

-Overall, this research demonstrates that intelligent parallelization can significantly accelerate the processing of large data volumes without compromising accuracy.
+Overall, this report demonstrates that intelligent parallelization can significantly accelerate the processing of large data volumes without compromising accuracy.